 When I was offered the position of Analyst there, the first people I called after my immediate family was the Job Ready team at Futureversity.
 I was so moved by the pride and happiness from the team – it really showed how much they cared about my success.’

-Peter, from south London, who left school at 16 and had never had a job, gained permanent employment through the Job Ready Programme in 2009.
+Peter, from south London, who left school at 16 and had never had a job, gained permanent employment through the Job Ready Programme.

 I was told I’d get to do work experience on Job Ready and that’s what made me join up.
 And I’m so glad I did.
 The whole experience was really good.
 I still use some of the things that I learnt back then.
 I remember the Job Ready Co-ordinator saying, “Places of employment are like bank accounts – the more you deposit, the more you can withdraw.”
 I still think about that and try to put a lot in when I’m at work so I get more out of it.